-Teaching experience I was the course coordinator for NRE 509 - Ecology: Science of Context and Interactions at the University of Michigan.
+Teaching experience I was the course coordinator for NRE 509 - Ecology: Science of Context and Interactions at the University of Michigan (fall semester 2014 & 2015).
 At ~100 students per semester, this is the largest field class in departmental history.
 My roles included working with graduate student instructors on inquiry based teaching pedagogy, course organization and logistics, curriculum development, and helping students design independent projects.
 I have also led undergraduate students in four discussion and lab sections (EEB 315 - Ecology and Evolution of Infectious Diseases, winter semester 2010 & 2011).

 Tiffany at Western